ElektraInitiative/PermaplanT/doc/guidelines/frontend-ui-usability.md

 ### Icons

+- A **tooltip** on hovering must be displayed for every icon in PermaplanT's toolbox.
+  The tooltip contains the icon's **label** (as concise as possible) and, if existing, the assigned **shortcut**.
 - In their **passive**, i.e. currently not active/enabled, state they must appear in **neutral** colors/colorless.
 - When **active**, i.e. currently activated/enabled, they must get a small **highlighting** through a visually stronger and more colorful appearance by using the design's primary colors.
-- When **disabled**, i.e. currently not clickable, they must be **greyed-out**, either via decreasing its opacity or choosing light, faint colors.
+- When **disabled**, i.e. currently not clickable, they must be **greyed-out**, via decreasing their opacity.
   The mouse cursor must be styled with the `not-allowed` css property.
-- A **tooltip** on hovering must be displayed for every icon in PermaplanT's toolbox.
-  The tooltip contains the icon's **label** (as concise as possible) and, if existing, the assigned **shortcut**.

 ### Highlighting